akshaygupta2208/prreminder/README.md

-# prreminder
+# PR Reminder
-github PR reminder
+Select list of repos for which you want a slack reminder